optim-corp/optimal-in-app-remote-ios-sdk/docs/REGISTRATION.md

 Full Name:
 Email:
 Company:
+Deaprtment:

 App name building with In App Remote SDK:
+"Bundle Indentifier" for App built with SDK (For generating your App identify):
 How to utilize OPTiM’s Remote SDK features in your App?:

 Addendum: Agreement to use OPTiM’s Optimal Remote Operator Tool for Development Purposes Only